Wesley361/github-final-project/CONTRIBUTING.md

-Thank you for contributing to [Project Name]!
+Thank you for contributing to [github-final-project]!
 Together, we can make it better for everyone.